Dykwynkyn: Death

-By the early 1880s Keene's business had collapsed.
+By the early 1880s, Keene's business had collapsed.
 He was probably already ill and certainly poor.
 In his final years, living at Hanbury Road, Battersea, close to his previous address, he was paralysed, bedridden, and relied on assistance from a theatrical charity.
 He died in the local workhouse infirmary on 28 November 1887 and was buried at the charity's expense at Brookwood Cemetery near Woking.
 According to an obituary in The Era, ‘through no fault of his own, his later life was saddened by great reverses of fortune, and he patiently endured to the last his many afflictions’.
-In these last years he seem to have been cared for by a niece who was left ‘almost destitute’.
+In these last years, he seems to have been cared for by a niece who was left ‘almost destitute’.